-- 1. Support state and federal funding for key infrastructure efforts, including funding for local projects and a Bay-Delta solution. - 2.
-Support innovative funding proposals that leverage government dollars. - 3.
-Oppose the involuntary realignment of services and revenue. - 4.
-Remove barriers to local agencies' ability to issue tax-exempt bonds and Certificates and Participation. - 5.
-Protect local government revenues by maintaining local authority over the collection of fees and generation of revenues. - 6.
-Oppose efforts to reallocate property taxes among state and local agencies. - 7.
-Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County. - 8.
-Support reducing the voting requirement for special taxes. - 9.
-Oppose the imposition of unfunded mandates. - 10.
-Clarify groundwater charges and language. - 11.
-Support exemptions for stormwater and flood protection fees. - 12.
-Support the creation of a \$100,000 threshold when requiring a competitive selection process for the contracting of professional services. - 13.
-Support utilization of drone technology for inspections of Valley Water systems and facilities. - 14.
-Support flexibility in public works construction contracting. - 15.
-Support funding for Valley Water projects and operations during declared local, state, or national emergencies. - 16.
-Support changes to federal law that would allow Valley Water to pay out the entirety of an employee's accrued vacation.
+1. Support state and federal funding for key infrastructure efforts, including funding for local projects and a Bay-Delta solution.

+2. Support innovative funding proposals that leverage government dollars.

+3. Oppose the involuntary realignment of services and revenue.

+4. Remove barriers to local agencies' ability to issue tax-exempt bonds and Certificates and Participation.

+5. Protect local government revenues by maintaining local authority over the collection of fees and generation of revenues.

+6. Oppose efforts to reallocate property taxes among state and local agencies.

+7. Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County.

+8. Support reducing the voting requirement for special taxes.

+9. Oppose the imposition of unfunded mandates.

+10. Clarify groundwater charges and language.

+11. Support exemptions for stormwater and flood protection fees.

+12. Support the creation of a \$100,000 threshold when requiring a competitive selection process for the contracting of professional services.

+13. Support utilization of drone technology for inspections of Valley Water systems and facilities.

+14. Support flexibility in public works construction contracting.

+15. Support funding for Valley Water projects and operations related to a declared local, state, or national emergency.

+16. Support changes to federal law that would allow Valley Water to pay out the entirety of an employee's accrued vacation.

+17. Support funding to stabilize water rates through grants and other financial assistance for water infrastructure.